 August 28 and 30, 2019 | Chicago Cultural Center | 8:30am–3:30pm

-- explore potential barriers to student learning in the arts, and key strategies to overcome those barriers
+- explored potential barriers to student learning in the arts, and key strategies to overcome those barriers

-- engage in collaborative creation of lessons and activities that help students (and you!) develop positive disciplinary identities
+- engaged in collaborative creation of lessons and activities that help students (and teachers) develop positive disciplinary identities

-- acquire tools and techniques that will encourage students to see themselves as capable and competent thinkers, learners, and makers of art
+- acquired tools and techniques that would encourage students to see themselves as capable and competent thinkers, learners, and makers of art